OpenAssetIO/OpenAssetIO/resources/examples/host/simpleResolver/README.md

 ## Example

+> Note: This script requires the `openassetio` module to be available to
+> Python.
+Presently, this requires manual installation, see
+> [BUILDING.md](../../../../BUILDING.md) in the main OpenAssetIO
+> repository for more details.

 The included OpenAssetIO config file sets the API up to use the [BasicAssetLibrary](../../manager/BasicAssetLibrary) example asset manager, with a simple library containing information about some